-US rushes ships to Middle East over unspecified Iran threats
+US sending carrier to Mideast over unspecified Iran threats

 Bolton and Pompeo have in recent months spoken stridently about Iran and its “malign activities” in the region.

-Associated Press writers Lolita Baldor and Matthew Lee contributed to this report.
+Associated Press writers Robert Burns and Matthew Lee contributed to this report.